wenhe-jia/TIVE/README.md

 ## Datasets

-The currently supported YouTube-VIS dataset. json file for YouTubeVIS-2021 `mini_train` and `minival` can be found in [YouTubeVIS-2021-minitrain/minival](https://pan.baidu.com/s/1EFgzjxRTLa4c13izEVkFNQ?pwd=e6kj)(code: e6kj).
+The currently supported YouTube-VIS json file for YouTubeVIS-2021 `mini_train` and `minival` can be found in [YouTubeVIS-2021-minitrain/minival](https://pan.baidu.com/s/1EFgzjxRTLa4c13izEVkFNQ?pwd=e6kj)(code: e6kj).
 To evaluate on other common VIS datasets, you need to convert your dataset's format same as YouTube-VIS.

 ## Usage